konveyor/community/CONTRIBUTING.md

 Sometimes there won’t be any issues with these labels.
 That’s ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can ⚠️ **explain how people can ask for an issue to work on**.
+If you want to contribute but you don’t know where to start or can't find a suitable issue, you can express your interest to contribute in our [slack channel](https://kubernetes.slack.com/archives/CR85S82A2).
+One of the Konveyor Maintainers or leads will get in touch with you.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.